 One other equal tempered-like tuning scheme suggested in the past effectively had N > 50 but only a fraction of the notes (frequencies) would actually be used.
 In that scheme each whole tone is spaced as we do with our 12 note chromatic scale (two equal tempered half-steps or a factor of 1.122462... in frequency).
 The whole tone is then divided into 9 equally spaced intervals with notes placed at 4/9 and 5/9 of the way (again, in the multiplicative sense).
 This was actually implemented on keyboards at one point in history using split black keys (divided forward and back).
 While more difficult to manage, this was a better compromise in terms of minimizing the beats while allowing most musical keys to be used equally well.
 That idea was apparently not very convenient to play and has not survived.

 Hence we use only one whole tone spacing and one division within the whole tone, forcing G# and Ab to be the same, because (1) the convenience of an equal tempered scale is attractive, (2) N = 12 happens to work well for the most important intervals and other choices are unmanageable, and (3) N = 12 includes only one interval between whole tones.

 It should be understood that any scheme which uses a manageable number of fixed value frequencies, such as is found on a keyboard, to attempt to produce beat-free intervals in all musical keys, will be a compromise.
 Having a sharp and flat be different in some specified way may be less of a compromise than having them the same, but it will still be a compromise.

-The scheme we use is certainly not universal.
-As an example, while influenced by the scales of Greek's "Western music," some Turkish music has a virtual continuum of notes within the whole step, with 6 included in the notation (3 kinds of flats and 3 kinds of sharps, all of which are different).
+The scheme described above is certainly not universal.
+As an example, while also influenced by the scales of Greek's "Western music," some Turkish music has a virtual continuum of notes within the whole step, with 6 included in the notation (3 kinds of flats and 3 kinds of sharps, all of which are different).
 These choices for temperaments are human choices, perhaps initially motivated by the mathematics, but are certainly not defined by the mathematics.